mitmproxy/pdoc/README.md

 ----

-The original pdoc project was originally created by [Andrew Gallant](https://github.com/BurntSushi).
-It is currently maintained by [Maximilian Hils](https://github.com/mhils).
+The pdoc project was originally created by [Andrew Gallant](https://github.com/BurntSushi) and is currently maintained by [Maximilian Hils](https://github.com/mhils).